 DHLOSCE content will be determined by subject matter experts in dentistry and dental hygiene, based on practice analysis findings and in accordance with industry best practices and professional standards such as the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014).
 The JCNDE and DTS follow rigorous development procedures rooted in psychometrics, which typically require several years to execute.

 DHLOSCE development is already underway, with steering and working committees established in 2021 and core content being built in 2022.
 Steps for 2023 include development of test items and materials such as 3D models and stimulus materials.
 Focused field investigations will also be conducted as needed.
-The examination is expected to launch in the 4th quarter of 2025.
+The examination launched in October 2025.

 Application procedures are likely to mirror procedures currently in place for the National Board Dental Hygiene Examination (NBDHE).
 Candidates will register for the examination online via the JCNDE website.
 The examination will be offered during specific testing windows, which will be determined closer to the anticipated launch date in the 4th quarter of 2025.
 Please check back here for future updates.